prahladyeri/gh_announce/README.md

 # gh-announce
-Twitter bot that tweets each time you make a release on github!
+Twitter bot that posts a tweet each time you make a release on github!

 # Installation